mbardwell/rstrap/README.md

 ### What is this repository for? ###

 * Firmware development for a BLE-enabled transportation safety device
-* Development is NRF52832 specific
+* Development is NRF52832 specific.
+Tests are run on a Fanstel BlueNor BT832F

 ### Resources ###